 Shorter Supply Chains come from Nearshoring to Mexico

 Nearshoring operations to Mexico can shorten the distance raw materials and finished products have to travel for certain industries.
-Mexico is one of the largest auto part suppliers in the world, according to Automotive Meetings.
+It also reduces travel time for executives and enables real time communication because of similar time zones.
+Mexico is also closer to American consumers than Asian manufacturing options that were once very popular.
+For example, Mexico is one of the largest auto part suppliers in the world, according to Automotive Meetings.
 U.S. car companies build facilities in Mexico to move assembly closer to supply.
-The country is also closer to American consumers than Asian manufacturing options that were once very popular.

 Communication is also important when eliminating inefficiencies.
 As businesses design manufacturing facilities, it's imperative they dictate exactly what they need to ensure resources are not wasted on false starts.
 The smartest way to conserve energy and supplies is to work with a Mexican shelter service that will provide immediate answers to the most effective and cost-efficient options.

-One more thing companies should keep in mind: The favorable trade agreements provided by the Mexican government means companies can conserve finances.
-The money saved can be invested in greener assets, such as fuel-efficient shipping vehicles driving shorter routes.
+The favorable trade agreements provided by the Mexican government means companies can conserve finances.
+Mexico has access to multiple markets through its 13 free trade agreements and enables higher cost savings.
+The money saved can be invested in more sustainable assets, such as fuel-efficient shipping vehicles driving shorter routes.